rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_nosql.md

 Condition expressions can be used with data operations to ensure that your operations only run under certain conditions that you specify.

 #### Reading an Item
 When reading a table (using GetItem) you must specify the table name, full primary key, and partition key and sort key if it exists.
-By default all parts of the item are returned but you can create a projection expression to retrieve only certain attributes.
+By default, all parts of the item are returned but you can create a projection expression to retrieve only certain attributes.
 You can also choose to use a strongly consistent read instead of the default.
 The expected result is a JSON object that contains the requested attributes.

 #### Querying a Table
 You can use the query operation to read only the items in a table or secondary index that match the primary key.
 The key is specified in the key condition expression.
 If a filter expression is specified, the query operation returns a result set, with only the items that match specified conditions.
 If none of the items satisfy the conditions, the operations return an empty result set.